snowplow/documentation/docs/understanding-your-pipeline/failed-events/index.md

 ### Collector Payload Format Violation

-This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when collector payloads from the raw stream are deserialized from thrift format.
+This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when Collector payloads from the raw stream are deserialized from thrift format.

 <details>